quii/learn-go-with-tests/command-line.md

 - We `Trim` the string of the newline entered and use `Atoi` to convert it into an integer - ignoring any error scenarios.
 We'll need to write a test for that scenario later.
 - From here we change `scheduleBlindAlerts` to accept a number of players.
 We then calculate a `blindIncrement` time to use to add to `blindTime` as we iterate over the blind amounts

+While our new test has been fixed, a lot of others have failed because now our system only works if the game starts with a user entering a number.
+You'll need to fix the tests by changing the user inputs so that a number followed by a newline is added (this is highlighting yet more flaws in our approach right now).

 ## Refactor

 Let's _listen to our tests_.